grosalesr/github-pages-playground/docs/deployment/kibana.md

 1. Get the configuration file from the [repository]()

     a.
-From the main page in the repository go to `elasticsearch/config/`
+From the main page in the repository go to `kibana/config/`

     b.
-There will be a directory per each node in the cluster
+There will be a directory per each host that runs Kibana

 1. Copy the appropriate configuration in `/etc/kibana`